nextweekscode/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure - The ability for a child or inner function to access variables from a higher level scope.
+Even if that variable has been called terminated or closed

 2. Study the following code, then answer the questions below.

 ```js